 I remember when I was going to university in the early 80’s, all the parties would have music vibrating reggae rhythms of “Buffalo Soldier” and “One Love” music playing and everyone would be dancing with so much passion and really “feeling” the music…..
 I was in Canada at the time.
-I remember how strange that the strength and popularity of this reggae music was coming out of a Jamaican singer, a little small island in the Caribbean and having this magic effect not only on all the school friends that I mingled with, I said to myself “Wow, Jamaica done good!”
+I remember how strange that the strength and popularity of this reggae music was coming out of a Jamaican singer, from likkle Jamaica and having this magical effect my school friends that I mingled with, but seemed to reverberate all over the world!
+I said to myself “Wow, Jamaica done good!”
 What a representative Bob Marley has been for Jamaica!

-It was little nuances like these that I kept running across when I travelled – I said to myself many times “Gosh, if Bob ever knew his popularity”
+It was little nuances like these that I kept running across when I traveled – I said to myself many times “Gosh, if Bob ever knew his popularity”

 And so coming back home to Jamaica where our villa guests come to Jamaica and want to see the real thing, they often ask their drivers to go up to “Nine Mile” Bob Marley’s birth place.
-My friends wanted to go and I was so hesitant – I mean, what could they see up there really?
+My friends who came to Jamaica for the first time, also wanted to go and I was hesitant – I mean, what could they see up there really?
 But then I relented and went with the group.
-These friends came all the way from Australia, so I though, if they have traveled 26 hours on an airplane just to get to Jamaica, I better at least try to make the hour journey in the van to get to Bob Marley’s birthplace…… let’s go!
+These friends came all the way from Australia, so I thought, if they have traveled 26 hours on an airplane just to get to Jamaica, I better at least try to make the hour journey in the van to get to Bob Marley’s birthplace…… let’s go!

 Firstly, I found our driver so entertaining.
+Boy, he knows how to crack some jokes!
 I was re-discovering the “real” Jamaica.
-We left from Montego Bay and went across to the Discovery Bay area, and up through Browns Town.
-Oh my gosh, this island is really beautiful.
+We left from Montego Bay and went across to the Discovery Bay area and up through Browns Town.
+Gosh…this island is really beautiful.
 The mountains, and views of the ocean, passing the colourful towns, the activities on the street, the markets.
 This trip was more than Bob Marley – it was about the country, the people – and I felt proud to be born in Jamaica!
 Our guests loved the sights and sounds on just the drive up to Nine Mile!
 It was amazing!
 And when we got to the Nine Mile – Bob Marley’s Birthplace, I could see right away, a small school with Bob Marley’s influence, his popularity and monies that were spent in the little town on behalf of his family and all the good they were doing in Bob Marley’s namesake.
 The actual tour itself was so entertaining, we were so relaxed and we sang Bob Marley songs all the way.
-Our Aussie friends had a blast.
+Our Aussie friends had a blast….and so did I!